 Marijuana’s medicinal value has carried this drug through the ranks of the legal system like no other “illicit” substance.
-Legal in some states, illegal in others, changes in marijuana legislation continues on in debates across the country, according to the National Institute on Drug Abuse.
+Legal in some states, illegal in others, changes in marijuana legislation continues on in debates across the country.

 Meanwhile, new, more potent strains of the drug are moving through the underground market.
 BHO, also known as Butane Hash Oil, Wax, Budder and Honeycomb, contains all the pleasant effects of marijuana and then some.

 In spite of marijuana’s medicinal properties, it’s nonetheless an addictive drug when used on a recreational basis.
 With the advent of the new marijuana, abuse and addiction rates may very well skyrocket, with teens and young adults bearing the brunt of BHO’s effects.

 Butane Hash Oil